plapointe6/EspHtmlTemplateProcessor/README.md

 ## Going further

 I developped this to have a simple and lite templating engine that works with the included web server of the ESP SDK.
-However, if you have a project more complexe than just few simple web pages, I suggest you to take a look to the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) library.
+However, if you have a project more complex than just few simple web pages, I suggest you to take a look to the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) library.
 The ESPAsyncWebServer replace the provided web server and include his own templating engine and provide functions to automatically serve static files/folder from SPIFFS with many more improvment and functionalities.